 Brahm also served as a member of numerous Western Association of Schools and Colleges (WASC) visiting teams and in 2007, he was appointed for a 3-year term to the WASC Interim Review Committee.

 Brahm was formerly a manager with Ernst & Whitney (now Ernst & Young).
-He received a Bachelor's degree in biology from California State University, Northridge and a Master's in business administration from the University of Southern California.
+He received a Bachelor's in Biology from California State University, Northridge and a Master's in Business Administration from the University of Southern California.